 The Math Stat Learning Center (MSLC) offers free drop-in tutoring.
 Everyone can benefit from drop-in tutoring.
 During the day, the MSLC's in-person tutor rooms are a great place to work on math homework or study for exams.
 Students often use the space like a library with the added benefit of a tutor or peers nearby.
+Tutoring appointments are weekly one-on-one, 30-minute appointments.
+You'll work with the same peer tutor each week to provide stability and mentoring-type support.
 MSLC tutors focus not only on helping you solve the problem at hand, but also work with you to build your understanding and knowledge to prepare you for exams.
-For information, please go to: https://mslc.osu.edu/courses/math/1151.
+For information, please go to: https://mslc.osu.edu/tutoring.